sguox002/leetcode/leetcode-all.md

 backtracking problem generally finds all sets required.
 It can also be used for counting. generally some prune is needed to avoid invalid search. backtracking is similar to dfs, but it generally include put in and take out.

+<<-756	Pyramid Transition Matrix    		55.3%	Medium
+given bottom string and a list of allowed string (the top and bottom two forms the string), we are building a pyramid. return if we can build it.
+backtracking:
+- the first two as the key and build a list of 3rd chars.
+- try all these combinations.

+->>
+<<-784	Letter Case Permutation    		65.7%	Medium
+string of letter and digits, you can change to lowercase or uppercase return all combination
+backtracking: no change or change to upper/lower.
+->>

 <<-797	All Paths From Source to Target    		78.2%	Medium
 given a directed acyclic graph with n node from 0 to n-1. find all possible path from 0 to n-1.